 Is this guideline up to date?

-We checked this guideline in February 2014.
-We identified no majorstudies that will affect the recommendations in the next 3–5 years.
+We checked this guideline in January 2019.
+We found no new evidence that affects the recommendations in this guideline.

 Guideline development process